 Those of us that homeschool know what that’s like!
 We can’t imagine having it suddenly thrust upon us with no preparation (although that’s what happened when our family decided to homeschool).

-To help you out, here’s a huge list of free resources that you can use to help teach your children when they’re home from school!
+To help you out, here’s a huge list of free school-at-home resources that you can use to help teach your children when they’re home from school!

 And if you need a break and want some screen time, check out these educational TV shows.

 We get it, being cooped up at home is hard.
 Feel free to adjust the times based on how early/late your children wake up and go to bed.

 You an now fill in those school times with any of the following free resources.

 Don’t let the name fool you – there are many free activities and lesson plans designed by professional, licensed teachers available on this website!
 You can search by subject, grade level, etc. We’ve found so many fun lesson plans on here for co-op that are completely free and very involved!